 Since reading his book in 2007, I have continued to read Tim’s work, was featured on his website, and got to meet him on a few occasions (I tried very hard not to “fanboy out” the first time).
-Today, I’m beyond thrilled to share an interview I did with him over the weekend.
-We talked travel, languages, and his new TV show!
+Today, I’m beyond thrilled to share an interview I did with him where we talk travel, languages, and his TV show!

 Nomadic Matt: You’re famous for all your “4-hour” books, but for those who don’t know you, can you give us a little background on yourself and how you got into this?

 Tim: For sure.
 I grew up on Long Island, rat tail and all.
 I somehow ended up at Princeton studying neuroscience and then East Asian studies.
 I graduated in 2000 and headed to San Francisco to make billions at a start-up that promptly imploded.
 I started my own sports nutrition company.